MT-SNN: Enhance Spiking Neural Network with Multiple Thresholds: Related Works

 \subsection{Model architecture}

-Backpropagation with surrogate gradient unlocked the model architecture migration from ANNs to SNNs. \cite{YujieWu2019DirectTF} initially applied direct training of various sized deep convolutional neural networks on both static and neuromorphic datasets with normalization and rate coding. \cite{HanleZheng2020GoingDW} explored ResNet with time-dependent batch normalization and validated the architecture on ImageNet for the first time. \cite{WeiFang2021DeepRL}\cite{hu2021advancing} proposed spike-element-wise ResNet and membrane based ResNet respectively which pushed the depth of the architecture to more than 100 layers. \cite{yao2022attention} introduced attention mechanisms into SNNs and achieved comparable and even better performance compared to the ANN counterpart on large-scale datasets.
-Furthermore, \cite{zhou2022spikformer} proposed Spiking Transformer by combining self-attention with spiking neural network.
+Backpropagation with surrogate gradient unlocks the model architecture migration from ANNs to SNNs.
+Yujie et al. \cite{YujieWu2019DirectTF} initially applied direct training of various sized deep convolutional neural networks on both static and neuromorphic datasets with normalization and rate coding.
+Hanle et al. \cite{HanleZheng2020GoingDW} explored ResNet with time-dependent batch normalization and validated the architecture on ImageNet for the first time.

+Spike-element-wise ResNet \cite{WeiFang2021DeepRL} and membrane based ResNet \cite{hu2021advancing} pushed the depth of the architecture to more than 100 layers.
+Attention machanism was introduced into SNN by Man Yao et al. \cite{yao2022attention}, achieving comparable and even better performance compared to the ANN counterpart on large-scale datasets.
+Furthermore, Spiking Transformer was proposed by combining self-attention with spiking neural network \cite{zhou2022spikformer} .
 There will be more works on such model migrations in the foreseeable future.